Skip to main content

 Students in higher and further education (including part time study) in the UK can get government-funded loans to help with their course fees and expenses while they are studying.
 HMRC collect repayments of the loans via the PAYE system on behalf of the Student Loans Company (SLC).

 Loan rules can vary depending on the part of the UK where and when the loan was granted.
-There are four main types of student loan repayments, plan 1, plan 2 and plan 4 loans and postgraduate loans.
+There are four main types of student loan repayments, plan 1, plan 2,plan 4 and plan 5 loans and postgraduate loans.
+Plan 5 loans were only introduced in September 2024 and so repayments of these loans are not currently being made.

 Students usually start repaying their student loans once they have left their course and their gross income (so income before any deductions such as tax or NIC, for example) is more than a certain amount – the threshold.
 If their income is high enough, their repayments start in the April after they leave their course.
 Repayments for some types of student loan (such as postgraduate loans) can, however, start before the end of the course.